Field Of Flowers

 Landscapes shown as living symphonies in a highly purified form, creating a calming and inviting atmosphere.
 Places are brought back to their essence of harmony and truth.
 Showing how everything has its own beauty, flow and rythm.
 Making room for a sense of time, peace, freedom and new beginnings.

-Where I am normally drawn to abstraction, I found myself feeling a need for figuration.
-As if I was putting up boundaries against the outside world (Covid).
+Originally started this collection in my back garden during Covid.
+Where I am normally drawn to abstraction, I found myself feeling a need for figuration, as if I was putting up boundaries against the outside world.
 I needed that definition of form and shape.
 I needed the limitation of figuration.
 Limiting myself, created more space in my head and in my heart.
-I could feel myself breathe again. ⠀
+I could feel myself breathe again.

 Expressive and dynamic paintings full of colour, life, promise and abundance.
 Symbolising the possibility of starting anew, to let dreams blossom and to dance.
 Not telling the story of the flower, but the story of life, love and energy.